jandrejk/ProductionFromNano_mirror/README.md

 * convertNano.py: script to run conversion - currently not functional, use run.py and convertNanoParallel.py (but contains important lines to run on data)
 * run.py: script to run NanoAOD-to-SyncNtuple conversion in parallel, calls convertNanoParallel.py
 * convertNanoParallel.py: script to run conversion
-* ParameterConfig.cc: defines cut values etc; not fully implemented in the code yet (only parts are used)
 * Missing: production tools, need be taken modified from old WAW repo

 ---